lynix94/orca-lang/docs/tutorial.md

 And here is additional rules of contaner.

-*   You can get iterator which points out first posion, call begin()
+*   You can get iterator which points out first posion, call first()
 *   next(), prev() can get integer parameter. next(2) means next(), next().
 *   You can get iterator which points out last item. call last().
 *   You can get iterator which points out next of last posion, call end() (real last postion is end().before())